 Kings Canyon rises nearly 900 feet above sea level in the heart of the red rock country, forged over hundreds of millions of years through the layers of sandstone and hard shale, which produced soaring domes and plateaus that spill down to an oasis with natural rock pools and all sorts of native flora.
 Embarking on a hike to the rim is one of the best ways to explore it, with guided walks available, led by Aboriginal elders who regale trekkers with the fascinating information about the area and its history.

-Lake Eyre (Nearby Hotels)
+Marvel at Lake Eyre (Nearby Hotels)

 Lake Eyre is the largest salt lake in the country, and also its lowest point below sea level.
 Usually it’s dry, mile after mile of white salt, but several times during any given century, it floods after heavy rainfall and becomes the largest lake in Australia.
 If you’re lucky enough to be here when it happens, you don’t want to miss it, though it’s worth a visit to see when it’s dry as well.

-Broken Hill (Hotel Prices & Photos)
+Take a road trip to Broken Hill (Hotel Prices & Photos)

-Broken Hill has been awarded one of Australia’s rare National Heritage listings and is known as one the country’s most famous mining towns.
+Broken Hill has been awarded one of Australia’s rare National Heritage listings and is known as one of the country’s most famous mining towns.
 While it’s miles from anywhere, it offers a magnificent range of diverse landscapes to discover, from lush wetlands and lakes to incredible flat-topped mesas and shimmering desert plains.
 Explore the Living Desert Flora and Fauna Sanctuary, a short drive from town, where sculptures sit on top of hills in the desert reserve.
 For a panoramic view of the city, visit the Line of Lode Miners Memorial, an impressive architectural structure commemorating over 800 miners who lost their lives on the job.